 Tony resides in Pittsfield, but is known in Lenox as Tony Casablanca.
 His love is retail and is the owner of Casablanca (Lenox) and several new clothing and a shoe store in Great Barrington.
 Construct is delighted to have a merchant from Main St., Great Barrington on the board as well as representation from the Lenox area.

 Jane comes to Construct through her friendship with several of our current board members and is very community focused.
 Jane started the Jewish Women’s Foundation in Berkshire county, she created and developed the VIM coupon book, and she has been a very strong fundraiser for various community organizations.
-Jane’s commitment to our work is strong and she has many wonderful ideas for Construct and the upcoming 50th Anniversary.
+Jane’s commitment to our work is strong and she has many new ideas for the future growth and success of construct!

 Evan Hardcastle was born and raised here, in the Southern Berkshire County, on a small dairy farm.
 He now lives in Housatonic with his wife Sarah.
 Evan’s early twenties were spent guiding outdoor adventures for kids between the ages of 12 to 18.
 At age 23 he began a career as a builder and is now a part owner of the company 377 Builders; a profit share building company based out of Housatonic MA that specializes in high performance buildings.